TheBuckeyeMan/Rasberi_Pi/README.md

 bash /home/Adam1220/setup.sh &

-6. Add functionality for docker to Pull and run specified base image on boot.

 6. Hurray!
 You have now successfully automatically installed docker.
 It will now automatically install docker, enable docker on boot and add docker to the docker user group.
 We can now use docker.

+# Automatically Pull and Stary Docker Container on Boot